UN report on global warming carries life-or-death warning

-Intergovernmental Panel on Climate Change issued gloomy report at meeting in Incheon, South Korea
+Intergovernmental Panel on Climate Change issues gloomy report at meeting in Incheon, South Korea

-In the 728-page document, the UN organization detailed how Earth's weather, health and ecosystems would be in better shape if the world's leaders could somehow limit future human-caused warming to just 0.5 C from now, instead of the globally agreed-upon goal of 1 C.
+In the 728-page document, the UN organization detailed how Earth's weather, health and ecosystems would be in better shape if the world's leaders could somehow limit future human-caused warming to just a half degree Celsius from now, instead of the globally agreed-upon goal of one degree.
+Among other things:

 - Half as many people would suffer from lack of water.